5.5

 What are Domestic Charges?

 Domestic violence charges include felony or misdemeanor crimes including a fight, criminal damage, physical abuse, disorderly conduct or other criminal acts with your spouse, parent, brother, sister or other close relatives, family members, and even your roommate.
 A true domestic abuse case, where one spouse mentally or physically abuses the other, often for years and with devastating consequences for the entire family, must be treated with the utmost seriousness.
 However, the vast majority of domestic violence cases are more complicated and not so simple to classify.
-Most situations involve a lot of mutual behavior by both sides that culminated in the police getting called.
+Most situations involve a lot of mutual behavior by both sides that culminates in the police getting called.
 When the police arrive, they have to make a quick decision about who is guilty.
 Even though both husband and wife almost always bear some of the blame, the officer will have to decide who to file criminal charges against and who to classify as the victim.
 For practical reasons, filing charges against both sides is rarely done.

 What Are Some Acts That Qualify as Domestic Violence?